Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 BaseVS Code fork

-AI FeaturesCascade agent, Memories system (learns your codebase), autonomous edits
+AI FeaturesCascade agent, SWE-1.5 model, Fast Context, Memories system, autonomous edits

 Android Use CaseRapid code generation and refactoring for Kotlin, Java, and Dart projects